 Under applicable law, including the EU GDPR, the UK GDPR, and the US state privacy laws, as a joint controller or third party, Quantcast will be responsible for providing users access to their personal data that is within Quantcast's services, and for deleting personal data after it receives (or is notified of) a user's request.

 Other Matters

 Sensitive data.
-Because Quantcast's services are not intended for processing data regarded as "sensitive" or "special category" under applicable law (including data revealing racial or ethnic origin, political opinions, or parties, religious or philosophical beliefs, trade union membership or related to health status or treatment) or data about children under the age of 16, partners and clients must not transmit to Quantcast or cause Quantcast to collect any such data.
-Quantcast tags and pixels may not be deployed on content that is directed at children under the age of 16.
+Because Quantcast's services are not intended for processing data regarded as "sensitive" or "special category" under applicable law (including data revealing racial or ethnic origin, political opinions, or parties, religious or philosophical beliefs, trade union membership or related to health status or treatment) or data about children under the age of 18 or such other age specified by applicable laws, partners and clients must not transmit to Quantcast or cause Quantcast to collect any such data.
+Quantcast tags and pixels may not be deployed on content that is directed at children under the age of 18 or such other age specified by applicable laws.
 Sensitive or special category data includes the types of data listed in Article 9 of the EU GDPR, Section 1798.140 of the CCPA (as amended by the CPRA), or any equivalent term under applicable law.
 Sensitive data also includes any data that qualifies as "consumer health data" under the Washington My Health My Data Act, 2023 Wash.
 Laws 191 or any other equivalent laws.